KshitijArora28/Course-Project-CP2/README.md

 Our optimised inventory model will use the above mentioned functions in conjunction with sorting(Multiple varieties based on Alphabetical order, Quantity remaining, fastest moving etc.) to ensure a user friendly assess to the inventory.

+A very clear list of the products is necessary for a comprehensive inventory system.
+This sort of a clear tabular output will be an important part of our program.